pcafrica/advanced_programming_2023-2024/lectures/05/05-c++_functions_templates.md

 ---

-# Benefits of generic programming
+# Pros of generic programming

 - **Code reusability:** Reduced need to write similar code for different data types.
 - **Type safety:** Compile-time checks to ensure type correctness.
 - **Efficiency:** Optimized code for specific data types.
 - **Readability:** Cleaner and more expressive code.

----

-# Challenges of generic programming
+# Cons of generic programming

 - **Complexity:** Generic code may be more complex due to abstraction.
 - **Compile-time overhead:** Template instantiation can lead to longer compile times.
 - **Debugging:** Template error messages can be challenging to decipher.

----

-# Generic programming in practice

-- C++ is a language known for its strong support of generic programming.
-- The Standard Template Library (STL) is a prime example of generic programming in action.
-- Use of function templates and class templates in various C++ libraries and frameworks.

 ---